DKruti/Cloud-Computing/README.md

  7. open terminal and type command: docker build --tag weather-service .
  8. run the docker type command in terminal: docker run --name weather-service-container -p 5001:5001 weather-service

-###
+### To make Network between services
+If you want use two serices work together they must be in one network so first we have to create a network using following command and add bothe service containers in that created network.
+For this REFERE Updated final Screenshot output.... .pdf file which has command as well as steps
+1. docker network create zipcode-weather-network
+2. docker network inspect zipcode-weather-network
+3. docker network connect zipcode-weather-network zipcode-service-container
+4. repeat command 3 to add all the services to the network

+To check conatiners are successfully created and running write a following commands in terminal
+1. docker container ls
+2. docker images
+3. docker ps

-NOTE: output is in "updated final Screenshot of homework1 output and steps -19732-kruti dhyani.pdf" file the images are older one which shows individual serivce are working.
+NOTE: output is in "updated final Screenshot of homework1 output and steps -19732-kruti dhyani.pdf" file.
+The .png images are older one which shows individual serivce are working.